Guide to Gemini Enterprise: features, pricing, and implementation

 • Gordon Food Service sales teams use agents to research customer businesses and create targeted growth strategies.

-• Harvey, a legal AI firm, uses Gemini to power agents that analyze contracts and perform due diligence, saving lawyers significant time.
+• Harvey, a legal AI firm, uses Gemini to power agents that analyze contracts and perform due diligence, saving lawyers considerable amounts of time.

 You might know about the Deep Research feature in Gemini.
 When you ask a complex question, it plans research steps, searches websites for information, and puts together a detailed report.
 This ability to plan, act, and organize information on its own is what makes Gemini Enterprise different from basic AI tools.